irisgau/irisgau.github.io/docs/_posts/2024-06-19-taiwan-green-island.markdown

 #### Green Island
 * Ferry to Green Island
-  * I booked my round-trip ferry ticket on [Klook](https://www.klook.com/en-US/activity/11080-green-island-round-trip-ferry-tickets-taitung/).
-I did not choose the additional options.
-The ride was approximately 1 hour.
+  * I booked my round-trip ferry ticket on [Klook](https://www.klook.com/en-US/activity/11080-green-island-round-trip-ferry-tickets-taitung/) (I did not choose any additional options).
+The ride is approximately 1 hour.
   * We were warned in advance of seasickness on the boat ride (varying with weather) and were encouraged to take seasickness pills before the ride.
 While I usually don't get seasick, I took a pill just in case, and had no issues.
   * An alternate route is flying, which I didn't look much into.
-Bad weather can impact all forms of travel.
+  * Bad weather can impact all forms of travel, so be aware during typhoon season.
+We went in June, which is near the beginning of typhoon season, and got great weather.
 * Transportation on the island
   * There are no rental cars or buses, so renting a motorcycle/scooter is the way to go.
   * While you can book on your own, most accomodations will help you book your rental.